 Three effective angles for food photography

 Overhead shot– Now don’t get me wrong I do like this shot.
 However, I think it is slightly overused nowadays.
 If you agree or disagree with this, leave a comment down below.
 Now if you are going to do this with a tripod, it can be a bit tricky but I manage to pull it off.
-The reason it is tricky is because when you try to capture an overhead shot on a tripod, the legs of the tripod will be exposed.
+The reason it is tricky is that when you try to capture an overhead shot on a tripod, the legs of the tripod will be exposed.
 So you won’t be able to face the camera down 100%.
 But I just face it down on the food enough to get the effect of an overhead shot.
 And if the legs are still a bit exposed I just crop them out in editing.

 If you don’t want to deal with that, there are 2 things you can do.
 One, invest in an arm extension for your tripod.
 I haven’t used these but I have seen them in use when people shoot those overhead recipe videos.
 But remember that these aren’t usually very cheap.
 So it is important to think about how much you are going to use it and whether it will be worth your investment.
 And two, just go free-hand instead of using a tripod.
 You may be someone who already does this.
 I do use freehand from time to time when taking an overhead shot, but very rarely.
 It is a bit tricky for me because most of the time, I don’t get enough light coming through to have a fast enough shutter speed.

 Eye level shot– This is one that I have been getting into a lot lately.
 Well, at least during the time I am writing this.
 This is a great angle for the “focus on the elements” tip that I just gave before.
 Showing off a drizzle of caramel, or in this case, showing off what is inside your tasty burger.
 I really like this angle because, in my experience, not only does it look aesthetically pleasing.
-It also tends to makes the viewers really hungry.
+It also tends to make the viewers really hungry.
 Which is probably the best outcome you can get as a food photographer right?

 Garnish, Garnish, Garnish

-Besides, I do think that it’s possible overwork your garnishes.
+Besides, I do think that it’s possible to overwork your garnishes.
 So instead, I’ll say that the more time you spend working on your garnish, the more complex and pretty the dish will end up looking.
 Which again, doesn’t always mean better.
-So have a good think about the of colour, vibrancy, and different ways to decorate your dish.
+So have a good think about the colour, vibrancy, and different ways to decorate your dish.